 It has been reported that on March 31, 2006, Philip Morris made its full \$3.4 billion payment, even though it believes that sum should eventually be reduced to reflect its market share loss due in the MSA, and it intends to continue to negotiate with the Settling States' Attorneys General for a reduction of its payment.
 It has been further reported that Lorillard paid approximately \$558 million of its 2006 Annual MSA Payment on March 31, 2006 to the Settling Sates and deposited the balance of the 2006 MSA Annual Payment, \$108 million, into the Disputed Payments Account pending final non-appealable resolution of the 2003 NPM Adjustment.
-Additionally, it has been reported that Reynolds American paid approximately \$ 1.3 billion of its Annual MSA Payment for 2006 to Settling States and deposited \$647 million in the Disputed Payment Account pending resolution of the 2003 NPM Adjustment.
+Additionally, it has been reported that Reynolds American paid approximately \$1.3 billion of its Annual MSA Payment for 2006 to Settling States and deposited \$647 million in the Disputed Payment Account pending resolution of the 2003 NPM Adjustment.
 According to the co-chairs of the NAAG Tobacco Committee, in a statement released on April 18, 2006, the Annual Payments paid by Lorillard and Reynolds American to the Settling States constitute about 82% of the amount that was due.
 The three SPMs from whom the largest payments were due made substantial payments.
 However, one of the three SPMs paid a portion of its payment to the Disputed Payments Account, and the other two SPMs each withheld a portion of the payment due from them.
-It has been reported in the press that a majority of the Settling States have given notice to the PMs of each such Settling State's intent to initiate proceedings pursuant to the MSA to compel the PMs to make the 2006 Annual Payment without diminution for any NPM Adjustment.
+It has been reported in the press that a majority of the Settling States gave notice to the PMs of each such Settling State's intent to initiate proceedings pursuant to the MSA to compel the PMs to make the 2006 Annual Payment without diminution for any NPM Adjustment.
 To obtain the full MSA payment due April 15, 2006, Rhode Island issued a 30 day notice of intent to initiate proceedings to the PMs, pursuant to the MSA.
 Some Settling States initiated actions in their MSA courts, but the PMs countered with motions to compel arbitration.
-There is lack of continuity in the court decisions whether or not the NPM adjustment issues are the jurisdiction of state courts or arbitration.
+All but one high court decided that the 2003 NPM Adjustment dispute should proceed to arbitration.
 Moreover, the courts that have held that the NPM adjustment dispute is subject to arbitration are inconsistent concerning the arbitration forum, such nationwide arbitration or state arbitration.